There are now 3 possible online modes for units:

 - Unit rules

 or 3A/3B or equivalent.

 Students assessed by the discipline as near native speakers are not suitable for this unit.

 - ITAL1103 Italian Intermediate I

 - Contact hours

-- interactive lecture and language classes: 4 hrs per week (over 13 weeks).
-The interactive lecture involves group discussions; and language classes involve a mix of formal instruction by the tutor, group work on linguistic and cultural topics, class discussions and role plays.
+- Language classes: 3 hours per week (over 12 weeks).
+Language classes involve a mix of formal instruction by the tutor, group work on linguistic and cultural topics, class discussions and role plays.

 Lists of texts are available from the European Languages and Studies web page.